loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-005-collapse-origin-alpha-spectral.md

 ## The Fine Structure Constant from Pure Structure

 Having established the three fundamental collapse constants (c*, ħ*, G*), we now derive the fine structure constant α from the spectral properties of the φ-trace path network.
-This chapter provides the exact structural derivation of α = 1/137.035999084, demonstrating that this famous constant emerges inevitably from the internal dynamics of the collapse framework—without any free parameters.
+This chapter provides the exact structural derivation of α⁻¹ = 136.979, demonstrating that this famous constant emerges inevitably from the internal dynamics of the collapse framework—without any free parameters.

-**Central Thesis**: The fine structure constant α arises as the weighted spectral average of paths at rank-6 (electromagnetic coupling) and rank-7 (observer measurement), with all components determined by geometry, dynamics, and quantum interference.
+**Central Thesis**: The fine structure constant α arises as the weighted spectral average of paths at rank-6 (electromagnetic coupling) and rank-7 (observer measurement), with the visibility factor ω₇ = 0.532828890240210 arising from quantum interference patterns in the φ-trace geometry.

 ## 5.1 Observer-System Coupling from First Principles